rhkrhyunyoung/linetrancing/README.md

-# Autonomous Line-Tracking Defense Robot
-High-Performance Curve Tracking & IMU Slip-Compensated Navigation System based on ROS 2 & OpenCV

-This repository features a robust, real-time autonomous navigation system designed for the Defense Robot Competition.
-The system integrates Adaptive Thresholding, Polynomial Dual RANSAC, and IMU Sensor Fusion to master steep curves and challenging 3D banked tracks under erratic lighting and debris-heavy conditions.
+# Robust Line-Tracing with Curvature Perception & Slip Compensation
+Advanced Autonomous Driving System based on ROS 2 & RealSense This project implements a high-performance line-tracing algorithm that overcomes the limitations of traditional point-to-point tracking.
+By leveraging Polynomial Curve Fitting and IMU-based slip compensation, it ensures stable high-speed cornering even on complex, high-curvature tracks.

 # Tech Stack & Environment
-- OS: Ubuntu 22.04 LTS
-- Framework: ROS 2 (Humble)
+- Framework: ROS 2 (Humble/Foxy)
-- Language: Python 3
+- Language: Python 3.10+
-- Libraries: OpenCV, Scikit-learn, NumPy
+- Vision: OpenCV, Intel RealSense SDK (pyrealsense2)
+- Math: NumPy (for Polynomial Regression & Matrix operations)
-- Hardware: Intel RealSense D435 (RGB-D), IMU Sensor, Tracked/Skid-Steer Robot Platform
+- Hardware: Intel RealSense D435, Skid-Steer Mobile Robot, IMU Sensor

 # Key Modules & Architecture
-1. Perception & Preprocessing
-- Bird’s Eye View (BEV) & Adaptive ROI
-- LAB Color Space & Adaptive Thresholding
-- Noise Filtering (Morphology & Gaussian Blur)
-2. Estimation & Path Planning
-- Polynomial Dual RANSAC
-- Data Sampling & Real-Time Optimization
-- Frame Smoothing (Alpha Blending)
-3. Motion Control & Dynamics
+1. High-Order Polynomial Path Fitting
+Unlike conventional line-tracers that connect discrete points with straight lines, this system uses Polynomial Fitting to model the track as a continuous mathematical function.
+-Benefit: Provides a smooth trajectory even when the line is partially obscured or highly curved.
+-Robustness: Effectively filters out visual noise and maintains a stable "center-line" prediction.

-- Look-Ahead Distance Target Tracking
+2. Target Tracking via Look-Ahead Distance
+Inspired by the Pure Pursuit algorithm, the system calculates a dynamic target point based on a defined Look-Ahead Distance.
+-Predictive Control: Instead of reacting to the immediate error under the robot, it looks ahead to anticipate upcoming curves.
+-Stability: This approach significantly reduces oscillations during high-speed transitions between straights and curves.

-- Skid Steering Logic & cmd_vel Publisher
+3. Skid-Steering Logic & geometry_msgs/Twist Publisher
+Designed for skid-steer mobile platforms, the controller translates path-following logic into precise motion commands.
+-ROS 2 Integration: Publishes real-time velocity commands to the /cmd_vel topic.
+-Kinematics: Optimized steering-to-velocity mapping to ensure smooth rotation and forward momentum balance.

-- IMU-Based Real-Time Slip Compensation
+4. Real-time Slip Compensation using IMU Data
+To bridge the gap between simulation and reality, an IMU-based feedback loop is integrated.
+-Slip Detection: Compares the commanded angular velocity with the actual yaw rate from the IMU.
+-Active Compensation: Automatically adjusts the wheel power to counteract drifting or mechanical slip on low-friction surfaces, ensuring the robot stays on its intended trajectory.

 # Project Structure
 ├── config.py             # Pre-configured lane parameters, BEV warp anchors, and resolutions